akiraux/libgtkcanvas/readme.md

 #### Meson Build

-### Library, GObject Introspection, demo and documentation are build after this
+This builds the Library, GObject Introspection, demo and documentation are build after this

 mkdir _build
 cd _build